 This post contains affiliate links which means that we may receive a small commission if you make a purchase through a link at no additional cost to you.
 Thank you for your support!

 Museum Enzo Ferrari

 While visiting Modena on a day trip from Parma, we stopped and visited the Museum Enzo Ferrari.
 It is located a short walking distance from the train station.
 In addition to this museum, there is another Ferrari museum (more modern-day) but that is about 20-minutes by car outside of the city center.
 You’ll find this other museum in Maranello, the Museo Ferrari Maranello.
 Here you will see classic and current Ferraris through the years.
-And a bonus, we heard that you can drive a Ferrari at this location on a track, but we never got to explore this area.
+A bonus… we heard that you can drive a Ferrari at this location on a track.
+We never got to see the other museum.

-Modena is a city in the region of Emilia-Romagna and known for its balsamic vinegar and opera heritage.
+Modena is a city in the region of Emilia-Romagna and is known for its balsamic vinegar and opera heritage.
 Most noteworthy, associated also with this town are the beautiful iconic sports cars: Ferrari, Lamborghini, Pagani, and Maserati.
-Modena lies in-between the cities of Bologna (south) and Parma, to the north, each about an hour away.
-Osteria Francescana, a Michelin 3-star restaurant, and one of the best restaurants in the world is located in Modena.
+Modena lies in between the cities of Bologna (south) and Parma, to the north, each about an hour away.
+Osteria Francescana, a Michelin 3-star restaurant, and one of the best restaurants in the world are located in Modena.
 You won’t find an open table for dinner tonight.
 Reservations are made months, and up to a year in advance.